Lucian Boz

-Biography

 Early life and career

 Originally from Hârlău, Iași County, Boz was born to Jewish parents Mendel, later wounded and decorated in World War I, and Clara (née Sapina).
 Clara also gave birth to Lucian's elder brother, Marcel, who worked as a physician in France; close relatives included Marcela, wife of novelist Ury Benador.
 The Bozes moved to the national capital Bucharest in 1909, where Lucian attended Gheorghe Lazăr High School.
-He then enrolled in the Law faculty of the University of Bucharest, where his professors included Istrate Micescu, Constantin C. Stoicescu and Vintilă Dongoroz.
+He then enrolled in the Law faculty of the University of Bucharest, where his professors included Istrate Micescu, Constantin C. Stoicescu, and Vintilă Dongoroz.
 He graduated in 1934 but never practiced, instead entering a career in the press and in literary criticism.

 Boz's first published work, a biographical sketch of Walt Whitman, appeared in Premiera magazine in 1927.
-A member of the Eugen Lovinescu-led Sburătorul literary society, he contributed to Facla, Isac Ludo's Adam, Adevărul Literar și Artistic, Tiparnița Literară, Capricorn, Mișcarea, unu (where he used the pseudonym Vasile Cernat), Contimporanul (where he was editorial secretary in 1930-1931), Discobolul, and Viața Românească.
-He began frequenting literary cafes, befriending, among others, Eugène Ionesco, Alexandru Sahia, and Ionathan X. Uranus.
+When he was aged nineteen, Tiparnița Literară published his review of Ion Barbu's poetry.
+As he himself noted, he then used this text as a reference to be hired by Ion Vinea at Facla.
+Vinea preferred to have him work for the literary magazine, Contimporanul, though Facla also carried Boz's literary chronicles.
+He was Contimporanul's editorial secretary in 1930–1931, only quitting when he had to perform his mandatory service in the Romanian Land Forces; his replacement was a young Eugène Ionesco.
+A member of the Eugen Lovinescu-led Sburătorul literary society, Boz contributed to Isac Ludo's Adam, Adevărul Literar și Artistic, Capricorn, Mișcarea, unu (where he used the pseudonym Vasile Cernat), Discobolul, and Viața Românească.
+He began frequenting literary cafes, befriending, among others, Ionesco, Alexandru Sahia, and Ionathan X. Uranus.
 With Ludo and Benador, he also attended a Jewish literary salon at Slova printing house, where he recalled running into Barbu Lăzăreanu, Theodor Loewenstein-Lavi, and Henric Streitman.

 Boz was a noted promoter of literary modernism, and, according to scholar Paul Cernat, "the only enthusiastic supporter of the homegrown avant-garde".
 In Contimporanul, he introduced Romanians to the work of James Joyce.
-His is seen by Cernat as his "most important" piece of commentary, even though (as noted by Arleen Ionescu) his reading of Ulysses contains "errors of interpretation" which "today [...] appear hilarious."
+It is seen by Cernat as his "most important" piece of commentary, even though (as noted by Arleen Ionescu) his reading of Ulysses contains "errors of interpretation" which "today [...] appear hilarious."
 In March 1930, in Facla, he published the only interview ever granted by Constantin Brâncuși, then on a visit to Bucharest.
 The same newspaper carried his posthumous homage to the avant-garde hero Urmuz (whom he described as a "reformer of Romanian poetry" and as a local equivalent of Rimbaud) and his praise of modernists such as Jacques G. Costin.
-At Zodiac, a literary sheet put out by I. Peltz, Boz wrote similar reviews of literary works by Ion Vinea and Hortensia Papadat-Bengescu.
+At Zodiac, a literary sheet put out by I. Peltz, Boz wrote similar reviews of literary works by Vinea and Hortensia Papadat-Bengescu.
 In 1931, Adevărul daily hosted his homage to Tristan Tzara.